 A recent case in this regard that has been escalated to China Supreme Court for the final judgement has been released and attracted great deal attentions from lawyers and academia.

 A creditor or lender extended a loan to a company that has three shareholders (from accounts of the judgment only one shareholder wields actual control over the company), and instead of paying the loan proceeds into the bank account of the company, the fund was mainly (part went to the company) paid into the personal accounts of the two passive shareholders, and the loan agreement (often in the form of a receipt indicating the loan) was signed by the active shareholder in his personal name.
 The loan was partial paid off in the course of their dealings that included a few other loan transactions.
-The repayments of the loan was made through the personal bank accounts of the shareholders.
+The repayments of the loan were made through the personal bank accounts of the shareholders.
 It was also found out that between the personal accounts and the company’s accounts, there are other frequent exchanges of funds whereby the shareholders cannot explain clearly why and for what purposes.

 DECISION & RATIONALE: